-No matter what we say of this topic, it would not be complete if we do not cover what judgement is.
+No matter what we say about this topic, it would not be complete if we do not cover what judgment is.
 You have likely heard it misused.
-You have probably been in a courtroom or at the very least seen it in a movie or some sort of television program.
-There are various conditions that have to be met before we can say something is judgement.
+You have probably been in a courtroom or at least seen it in a movie or television.
+Various conditions have to be met before we can say something is judgment.
 It is not that difficult to wrap our heads around.

 2. Evidence is weighed

 Another key function of judgement is the weighing of evidence.
-Where this is absent, there is an injustice or no judgement at all.
+Where this is absent, there is an injustice or no judgement.

 This is the one that most of the “judge not” cases will come without.
-For judgement to be fulfilled, there must be a verdict.
-Without a verdict there is no judgement at all.
-There may have been a debate, an argument, accusations and so on, but none of this adds up to judgement.
+For a judgement to be fulfilled, there must be a verdict.
+Without a verdict, there is no judgement at all.
+There may have been a debate, an argument, accusations and so on, but none of this adds to judgement.

-When you tell someone that they are not walking in the way of the father, you have not judged them.
+When you tell someone they are not walking in the way of the father, you have not judged them.
 You have made an observation based on evidence that is before you.
 Judgement focuses on the wage of the wrong that has been done.
 Correction is not judgement.
-This is not to say that correction can never be done in a wrong way or that it cannot ever be judgemental.
+This is not to say that correction can never be done in the wrong way or that it can never be judgemental.

 Plank in my eye

-Another common one that is thrown around when it comes to judgement is the one of the plank.
+Another common one thrown around regarding judgement is one of the plank.

 Matthew 7:3-5 New King James Version (NKJV)